Liu3422/Summer_RISCV/README.md

         - every testbench component (is model + checker sufficient for scoreboard?)
         - inherits instruction class properties
         - takes in DUT, prior memory and rd1 (for memory access/check)
+    - dut_fetch() class:
+        - fetches values (reg, imm, memory) from DUT
+        - more advanced methods involve operating on these values and printing statements.
     - Randomize state of DUT: random RF and data_memory and a random_reset_dut which randomizes both and resets.

     Future:
     - Create more classes: Test_environment, dut_write (only a couple dut_fetch instructions change the dut currently)
     - Store instructions into memory for DUT to fetch?